twardoch/svgn/docs/plugins.md

 -   **`moveElemsAttrsToGroup`**: Move common attributes to parent group
 -   **`moveGroupAttrsToElems`**: Move group attributes to child elements
 -   **`reusePaths`**: Replace duplicate paths with `<use>` elements

-Note: `removeRasterImages` and `removeScripts` are actually implemented in svgn.

 ## Plugin Configuration